Chester-232/chweb/content/post/Differentiation Techniques.md

 ## Product Rule
 __Rule:__ For the product of two functions, if $f(x) = g(x)h(x)$, then $$ f\`(x) = g(x)h\`(x) + h(x)\`g(x) $$

-> In words: first times the derivative of second plus second time the derivative of first
+> In words: first times the derivative of second, plus second time the derivative of first

 __Example:__